agda/agda-stdlib/notes/first-contribution.md

 ```

 The second step is to create a branch for that feature based off of `master`.
+Make sure to pick a fresh name in place of `new_feature`.
+We promptly push
-We promptly push this new branch to our fork.
+this new branch to our fork using the `-u` option fo `push`.

 ```shell
 git checkout -b new_feature